HolyBlackCat/better_braces/README.md

 ## The problem

 `std::initializer_list` stores `const` elements, so the elements can't be moved from it.
-This causes unnecessary copying, and disables `std::initializer_list` constructors for non-copyable element types.
+This causes unnecessary copying, and compilation errors for non-copyable types.

 For example, this doesn't work, since `unique_ptr` is non-copyable: